-Discovering the hidden gem of Asia: Nepal, Tibet (overland), and Bhutan with Asia Experiences
+Discovering the hidden gem of South Asia: Nepal, Tibet (overland), and Bhutan with Asia Experiences

 19 Jul 2019 Asia Experiences

 After planning and postponing the trip to the Himalayas multiple times in the past 18 months, my friend Masako and I thought that our next vacation would be the one.
-After doing some research, we were delighted to know that the conditions would be perfect for visiting in late June.
+On doing some research, we were delighted to know that the conditions would be perfect for visiting in late June.
 After exploring the reviews and services of many websites, and tour, we narrowed down our result to two companies.
 We chose AsiaExperiences as for the entire time their customer care service was fluent, and we couldn’t have asked for more.
-This decision proved to be the best as for the next few weeks; we were to witness some of the best bits of Himalayan culture and traditions with their outright assistance.
+The decision of discovering the hidden gem of South Asia with Asia Experiences proved to be the best as for the next few weeks.
+We were to witness some of the best bits of Himalayan culture and traditions with their outright assistance.

 * Kathmandu, the Zion of culture in Asia